Nick Remy Matthews: Writing, directing and producing

+In 2023, Matthews directed the second unit of Alex Parkinson’s true story action film Last Breath starring Woody Harrelson and Simu Liu.
+The film’s release is expected in early 2025 with Focus Features.

 Early works

-In 2010 he won an AFI Award for his cinematography on short film The Kiss, directed by Ashlee Page.
+In 2010, he won an AFI Award for his cinematography on the short film The Kiss, directed by Ashlee Page.
 In the same year he photographed Anthony Maras's AFI award-winning short The Palace, the two having collaborated a few years earlier on Maras' other AFI winning short Spike Up.